MachineLemonade/docs/v0.8/cloud-faq.md

 3. Flower dashboard in the Astro UI to check on your Celery Workers (whether or not they’re online, how many tasks they’re actively processing, etc.)
 4. Scheduler/Webserver/Worker logs coming soon on v0.8 to Astronomer's UI

-Access to deployment-level monitoring via Grafana is unfortunately an Enterprise-only feature at the moment since all Cloud deployments live within our wider Astronomer owned cluster, but we're actively working to increase exposure to deployment stats for Cloud.
+Access to deployment-level monitoring via Grafana is unfortunately an Enterprise-only feature at the moment since all Cloud deployments live within our wider Astronomer-hosted cluster, but we're actively working to increase exposure to deployment stats for Cloud.
 Stay peeled.

 #### What Airflow Executors do you currently support?

 We currently support the Celery and Local Executors, with support for KubernetesExecutor coming up soon in Astronomer v0.9.
 You can switch between the two freely via the Astronomer UI.

 *Not sure which Executor to use?* We generally recommend starting off with the LocalExecutor and moving up from there once you see your deployment is in need of more effective horizontal scaling.
-Check out [Airflow Executors: Explained](https://www.astronomer.io/guides/airflow-executors-explained/) for a fully analysis on each.
+Check out [Airflow Executors: Explained](https://www.astronomer.io/guides/airflow-executors-explained/) for a ful analysis on each.

 #### Do you have a recommended way to share code amongst my team members?